tirumala43/webhook-repo/README.md

 ## Testing and Verification

-[cite_start]Now, perform actions in your `action-repo` and observe how the webhooks trigger the Flask app, data is stored in MongoDB, and the UI updates every 15 seconds[cite: 6].
+Now, perform actions in your `action-repo` and observe how the webhooks trigger the Flask app, data is stored in MongoDB, and the UI updates every 15 seconds.

 ### Test 1: PUSH Action